 Understanding cybersecurity to be one of the leading risks facing enterprises, the American Institute of Certified Public Accountants (AICPA) recently released its exposure draft for public comment, “Proposed Description Criteria for Management’s Description of an Entity’s Cybersecurity Risk Management Program.”
 The proposed guidance, will provide a common language for companies to use in describing cybersecurity risk management processes, and will serve as the basis for CPAs to examine and report on an entity’s cybersecurity measures.
 The comment period for this exposure draft is through December 2016, with guidance expected to be released in the first quarter of 2017.

-The new cyber attestation will give organizations the ability to better understand elements for an effective cybersecurity risk management, and will allow organizations to report to external stakeholders on their cybersecurity programs with the credibility associated with an independent auditor’s report.
-The new criteria provides an important framework for organizations to communicate useful information about their cybersecurity risk management programs to stakeholders.
+The new cyber attestation will give organizations the ability to better understand elements for an effective cybersecurity risk management and will allow organizations to report to external stakeholders on their cybersecurity programs with the credibility associated with an independent auditor’s report.
+The new criteria provide an important framework for organizations to communicate useful information about their cybersecurity risk management programs to stakeholders.

 The exposure draft defines the following two elements of subject matter to be addressed in the cybersecurity examination: